 Second, it ignores other much-respected and used methods for obtaining knowledge.
 For example, the legal/forensic/historical method of discovering truth is used every day and is very well-respected.
 The legal method does not ignore testimony or facts because they are not empirically reproducible or testable.
 By a process of elimination and corroboration, the legal method allows history and testimony to speak for itself until a verdict is reached beyond a reasonable doubt and the balance of probability is achieved.

 Third, scientism has proven disastrous from a moral perspective.
 Militant atheism asserts that if religion can be banished, then humankind will have peace and harmony.
-But even a cursory look backwards at history since the Enlightenment says otherwise.
+But even a cursory look backward at history since the Enlightenment says otherwise.
 Instead of resulting in peace, the Enlightenment ushered in one secular bloody revolution after another that climaxed in the twentieth century--producing the largest mass grave in history.
 Ironically, one of atheism’s chief heralds--Nietzsche--predicted (correctly) that because he and others had supposedly killed God in the nineteenth century, the twentieth century would be the bloodiest ever.